-MPF Conservation offers interior design and/or exhibit design for house museums or private clientele.
+MPF Conservation offers interior design and/or exhibit design for house museums or private clientele with antiquities.
 Both Mitchell and Kate Powell have extensive and varied strengths in the design industry.

 Mitchell Powell has studied historic design for decades, knows period styles from his vast experience with historic furniture, and is an excellent designer for period appropriate design for exhibits, period house museums and other historical buildings.

 Kate Powell has both practiced and taught interior design.
 She has a degree in architecture from University of Southern California, and was a core design instructor at University of California at Los Angeles for eight years before moving to Oregon.

 Note: We do not generally do interior design per se, and consider this a specialty area under very specific conditions.
 We often work with interior designers or architects behind the scenes for their clients.

 Superintendent’s Residence Design

 A recent public project was the Superintendent’s Residence Design at Crater Lake National Park, shown above and below, which had a complete set of Imperial Monterey furnishings which MPFC conserved and restored as the basis for the design project.

 The historic Superintendent’s house is now the Crater Lake Science and Learning Center, a working museum for scientists and students.
 Pieces procured had to be affordable and in keeping with the period, but, other than the Imperial furniture, were not authentic items from the era.